tinkergeorge/flame_art/flame_test/README.md

 The first channel is "solonoid", which is 1 (on) or 0 (off).

-The second channel is "valve", which controls the flow.
+The second channel is "aperture", which controls the flow.
 This value is from 0 (off) to 255 (full on).

 Note that there are two ways to express "off".
 Thus is is possible to have the valve full open but the solonoid off, and the solonoid on but the valve is off.
 This is *intentional* because we wish to support "poofs", that is, having the valve wide open and turning the solonoid open.